epic-gateway/true-ingress/README.md

-# Packet Forwarding Component

-The Packet Forwarding Component (PFC) is the eBPF program and associated infrastructure used to create Service based GUE tunnels between the customer k8s cluster running EGO and the EGW.
-The PFC runs on both.
+TrueIngress is the eBPF program and associated infrastructure used to create tunnels between Epic and the customer k8s cluster running PureGW.

 ## Description

-PFC consists of 2 binaries, one that encapsulates packets, and one that decapsulates.
+TrueIngress consists of 2 binaries: one that encapsulates packets, and one that decapsulates.
-Both can be configured to perform certain tasks.
 They use shared maps to allow configuration from control plane.

 ### Limitations